-ORSG Office of Research and Standards Guideline - State of Massachusetts pCi/L Picocuries per liter ppb parts per billion, or micrograms per liter (ug/L)ppm parts per million, or milligrams per liter (mg/L)SMCL Secondary Maximum Contaminant Level
+ORSG Office of Research and Standards Guideline - State of Massachusetts pCi/L Picocuries per liter ppb parts per billion, or micrograms per liter (ug/L)

+ppm parts per million, or milligrams per liter (mg/L)

+SMCL Secondary Maximum Contaminant Level

-Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
+- TT Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water. - ★ 90th percentile value in copper monitoring.

-90th percentile value in copper monitoring.
-Result is representative of customers sampling stagnant water.
-No locations exceeded the action level for copper.

-90th percentile value in lead monitoring.
 Result is representative of customer sampling stagnant water.
-No locations exceeded the action level for lead.

-Reported value is the highest locational, annual average of quarterly measurements for disinfection by-products in the distribution system.
+No locations exceeded the action level for copper. - 90th percentile value in lead monitoring.
+Result is representative of customer sampling stagnant water.
+No locations exceeded the action level for lead. - Reported value is the highest locational, annual average of quarterly measurements for disinfection by-products in the distribution system.
+Values in the range are individual measurements. - ➡ Value is the highest monthly average for turbidity reported from the Millbury Avenue treatment plant effluent.
 Values in the range are individual measurements.

-Value is the highest monthly average for turbidity reported from the Millbury Avenue treatment plant effluent.
-Values in the range are individual measurements.
-Turbidity is a measure of the cloudiness of the water.
-We monitor it because it is a good indicator of water quality.

-++ Only detected in one sample from the Millbury Avenue well.

-In 2020, Aquarion Water received a monitoring violation for lead and copper.
-All sample results were in compliance.
-See page 11 for details of the violation.
+Turbidity is a measure of the water's cloudiness.